“Don’t look back at the innkeeper’s door,” Goda said.

-Kanna couldn’t fathom that they were sauntering around the gardens of what was supposed to be an inn.
-She had heard that the Outerland region was poor, but she had never seen such squalor offered to members of the public, though it was true that she hadn’t traveled much outside her family’s territory.
-She began to turn to look back towards the entrance to the innkeeper’s quarters, but she immediately felt Goda grasping her by the back of the neck.
+Kanna couldn’t fathom that they were sauntering around the grounds of what was supposed to be an inn.
+She had heard that the Outerland region was poor, but she had never imaged such squalor could be offered to members of the public.

-Kanna gave Goda an annoyed side-glance and tried to wriggle her head away.
+Throwing Goda an annoyed glance, Kanna wriggled her head free.
 “What on earth are you talking about?
 Sometimes I wonder if you’re coming up with these random demands just to see if I’ll obey them.”

 “You don’t know this culture, Rava.
 You can’t see the big picture yet, so you’ll have to trust what I say.
 If you cause the innkeeper to lose face, then she’ll be even more uncooperative, and we don’t have much of a budget to spare for different accommodations.”

 “You’re telling me this?
 Isn’t it you who has already insulted her?”
-Kanna kept her eyes on Goda, but as she heard some commotion behind her and the sound of an unlatching door, she was temped to look again.
+Kanna kept her eyes on Goda, but as she heard more commotion behind her and the sound of an unlatching door, she was tempted to look again.

 “She knows me.
-I’m already aware of this particular vice of hers and I’m discreet about it, but if someone else were to see—especially an ignorant foreigner—she would worry that they would tell the priestesses.”
+I’m already aware of all the rules she breaks and I’m discreet about it, but if someone else were to see—especially an ignorant foreigner—she would worry that they would tell the priestesses.”